 Conor Freeley is a senior Political Science and Global Studies major at Temple University from Boston, Massachusetts.
 While in college, he has worked on federal and local campaigns, and in the offices of elected officials in Philadelphia and Boston.
 Conor also spent the spring 2017 semester abroad in Berlin, Germany.
 After graduation Conor hopes to continue working for elected officials and eventually pursue elected office.

-Caitlin Attaway is a current junior at the University of Wisconsin-Madison.
+Caitlin Attaway is a current senior at the University of Wisconsin-Madison.
 She is majoring in Political Science and History with a certificate in African Studies.
 She currently serves as the Vice President of her campus’ political science honors fraternity, Pi Sigma Alpha.
 In addition, she is an editor for the on-campus magazine, the Wisconsin International Review, which reports on topics focused on international relations and foreign policy.
-She strives to play an active role within the Madison community, serving as the Advocacy Chair for the local United Nations Association.
 She has plans to pursue a masters degree in public policy upon completion of her undergraduate studies.

 Andrew Gray graduated from Illinois Central College in May 2018 with his Associate’s in Arts in Theatre and is now pursuing a Bachelor of Arts in Theatre Practices at the University of Wisconsin-Milwaukee.
 An award-winning author and published playwright, Andrew is dedicated to the craft of storytelling.
 He believes that each one of us chooses their own path and in all his work strives to empower the individual to create the story they want to live in.